Abbey Mills, Newham

 Abbey Mills takes its name from watermills belonging to Stratford Langthorne Abbey, a Cistercian monastery founded in 1134 by William de Montfichet.
 The abbey stood in the marshes beside the present-day Channelsea River and was endowed with estates in West Ham.
 The first record of a mill here was in the early 14th century.
 The abbey remained a wealthy and influential landowner until the dissolution of the monasteries in the 1530s.

-Group tours of Bazalgette’s now-disused pumping station may be booked in advance with Thames Water, as may individual visits on Open House weekend.
+Group tours of Bazalgette’s pumping station may be booked in advance with Thames Water, as may individual visits on Open House weekend.
 Thames Water receives more requests to see inside Abbey Mills than any other property in its portfolio.
+The pumping station celebrated its 150th anniversary on 22 May 2018, when a plaque was unveiled to commemorate the newly restored pump house interior, which has been repainted in its original colours.

 Sewage is nowadays pumped at a new building, a zinc-coated temple located south of the cathedral on what was formerly a marshy exclave of the Lee Valley Park.
 Its workload will increase significantly in 2021 when it begins to transfer flows from the newly built Thames Tideway Tunnel.
-(Click here for a Bing bird’s eye view of the extended pumping station site.)
+(The satellite view below gives a good idea of land use in the Abbey Mills area.
+The old pumping station is at its centre.)

 In the past couple of decades most regeneration projects in the vicinity of Abbey Mills have consisted of little more than erecting shed-type warehouses in place of disused factories.
 However, given the buoyant state of the London property market, future schemes may be much more ambitious.
 Development opportunities could include the former site of a chemical works beside the Channelsea River’s Abbey Creek, which was acquired in 1996 by an Islamic trust.
 A series of objections has stymied planning proposals for the construction here of a so-called mega-mosque, and some or all of the site may ultimately be used for another purpose.